nikoskarapas86/udacityAlgorithms/problems_vs_algorithms/rearrange_digits/rearrange_digits.md

 ## first we should sort the array Sorting: `O(nlog(n))` // for using mergesort

-## and construct two numbers by picking alternating digits at odd indices and the even indices of the sorted array. in one for loops: `O(n)`
+## and construct two numbers by picking alternating digits at odd indices and the even indices of the sorted array. in one for loops: `O(n)` and space compexity `O(1)`

 ## Time complexity: